kedro-org/kedro/docs/source/tutorial/test_a_project.md

 1. Arrange: Prepare the runner and its inputs `pipeline` and `catalog`.
 2. Act: Run the pipeline.
-3. Assert: Ensure the outputs are as expected.
+3. Assert: Ensure pipeline ran without error.

 When we put this together, we get the following test: